laicasaane/FuzzySharp/README.md

 C# .NET fuzzy string matching implementation of Seat Geek's well known python FuzzyWuzzy algorithm.

+## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>

+By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:

+- You **condemn Russia and its military aggression against Ukraine**
+- You **recognize that Russia is an occupant that unlawfully invaded a sovereign state**
+- You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
+- You **reject false narratives perpetuated by Russian state propaganda**

+To learn more about the war and how you can help, [click here](https://stand-with-ukraine.pp.ua).
+Glory to Ukraine! 🇺🇦

 Refined version of original [FuzzySharp](https://github.com/JakeBayer/FuzzySharp).
 The original one looks abandoned.

 Benchcmark comparison of naive DP implementation (base line), FuzzySharp, Fastenshtein and Quickenshtein: